-Students in this degree program learn to manage and invest money for businesses, corporations, government agencies and individuals.
-Students are prepared for entry into the commercial loan industry by studying real estate, sales and banking administration.
-A B.S. in Finance degree program also can help students navigate the varying state requirements for commercial loan officers.
+Students in finance bachelor's degree program learn to manage and invest money for businesses, corporations, government agencies, and individuals.
+Students are prepared for entry into the commercial loan industry by studying real estate, sales, and banking administration.
+A four year B.S. in Finance degree program also can help students navigate the varying state requirements for commercial loan officers.
+Students will need SAT scores and a high school diploma to enroll, and may have the opportunity to work in mock corporations to learn hands-on skills while in the program.
 Once employed in the field, commercial loan officers remain competitive by taking continuing education courses or obtaining certification through national banking organizations.

 Bachelor of Science in Finance

 A Bachelor of Science in Finance degree program includes studies in liberal arts in addition to business, accounting, and sales courses.
 These courses teach students how to analyze financial reports and markets, as well as how to market themselves, their companies, and their products.
 Students also learn about ethics, management, and legal issues in the finance industry.
 Some common courses in this degree program might include: